APOLOGIES IN ADVANCE, THIS STORY IS A BIT COMPLICATED!

 There seems little doubt that Mrs Macquarie spent time in Kent as a young woman and had the opportunity to sketch Reculvers Church.
 However, the watercolour in the Mitchell Library is not the sketch Lieutenant Watts was shown during the rebuilding of St Johns.

-The same five figures climb the steps to the ruins of St Mary’s church with it’s twin towers and the same six sail boats appear.
+The same five figures climb the steps to the ruins of St Mary’s church with it’s twin spires and the same six sail boats appear.
 Clearly the watercolour was copied directly from Daniell’s aquatint and could not have existed in 1817.
 Thus, as mentioned earlier, Mrs Macquarie was not the artist.
+Nor, as others have suggested, could it have been painted by Lieutenant John Watts.

 Intriguingly, there is one very obvious difference between the two pictures.
 Although the aquatint shows a steamer belching a plume of coal smoke, this vessel does not appear in the Mitchell Library watercolour.
 Why would that be?